 Black and white is simplicity and – being a core value of my aesthetic consciousness – will always matter to me.
 Playing with focal planes here… I want to attempt focus stacking some time soon.

 U n t i t l e d

 Macro contrast is really good too.
 And that’s shooting without the hood, which has yet to arrive.
 There’s so much at that location I couldn’t frame in my mind in time.
-I’ll need to return in the future.
+I’ll need to return sometime.

 All in all, I’m very glad I gave vintage lenses a shot.
 Being a student, I simply don’t have the money to spend on modern auto focus hocus pocus.
 Prices are a complete joke in comparison, and so is build quality.
 Not to mention, I focus manually anyway and like the rendering characteristics of the older lens designs.
-I’m sure of this now that I have the contrast to my “modern” looking Zuiko Digital, which I’ve used for the majority of my work so far.
+I’m sure of this now that I have the contrast to my “modern” looking auto lenses, which I’ve used for the majority of my work so far.

 The downside to old, adapted lenses is that they are bigger, heavier and need an adapter, which adds to the weight and length still.
 Luckily, I have big hands and keep to the <125mm side of things anyway.

-Also, I’m now on Twitter, in hope of connecting with more like-minded people.
+Also, I’m on Twitter now, in hope of connecting with more like-minded people.
 Updates on images, poems, inspiration etc. Please follow me @roundtableism!